wesnoth/wesnoth/projectfiles/Xcode/README.md

 Builds for maximum compiling speed, and uses the current OS as the SDK.
 If you just want to compile for testing things yourself, this is the way to go.

 ## Translations
 To compile translations you need `gettext-tools` and `scons`.
 You can obtain these tools using `brew install gettext scons`.
+Building the dependencies also requires `cmake`, `autoconf`, `autoconf-archive`, `automake`, and `libtool`.
 You also have to force-link Homebrew's `gettext` tools using `brew link --force gettext` command.
 In the Terminal, `cd /PATH/TO/PROJECT` and run `scons translations`.
 This will compile all the translations into a translations directory.

 ## Packaging
 When compiling Wesnoth for an official release, the following steps should be taken.
 Packaging is separated into subchapters, one per distribution channel: